bcherny/undux/README.md

 ### Effects

-Though Babydux automatically updates your model for you, it also lets you listen on and react to model updates, similar to how vanilla Redux lets you subscribe to Actions.
-Babydux subscriptions are full Rx observables, so you are in full control of how you react to a change:
+Though Babydux automatically updates your model for you, it also lets you listen on and react to model updates (similarly to how vanilla Redux lets you subscribe to Actions).
+Babydux subscriptions are full Rx observables, so you have fine control over how you react to a change:

 ```tsx
 store